 Zara says “to be part of a firm that supports and facilitates Pro Bono legal services sends a strong message to the community about the firm’s values and encourages all lawyers to become involved in such projects.”

-If you would like more information on Pro Bono and how to get involved, you can visit the Law Society’s Pro Bono page by clicking here.
+If you would like more information on Pro Bono and how to get involved.
+Visit the Law Society’s Pro Bono page.